chanzuckerberg/sorbet-coerce/README.md

 ## Usage

 `T::Coerce` takes a valid sorbet type and coerce the input value into that type.
-It'll return a statically-typed object or throws `T::CoercionError` error if the coercion fails.
+It'll return a statically-typed object or throws errors when the coercion process cannot be handled as expected (more details in the [Errors](#errors) section).
 ```ruby
 converted = T::Coerce[<Type>].new.from(<value>)